goby-lang/goby/CONTRIBUTING.md

 - Help us document built in class and libraries' api, see the [guideline](https://github.com/goby-lang/goby/wiki/Documenting-Goby-Code)

-**If you're interested in lexeing/parsing, please check `token`, `lexer`, `ast` and `parser` packages**
+#### If you're interested in lexeing/parsing, please check `token`, `lexer`, `ast` and `parser` packages

-**If you're interested in compiler, check [bytecode specifications](https://github.com/goby-lang/goby/wiki/Bytecode-Instruction-specs) and bytecode package's [tests](https://github.com/goby-lang/goby/blob/master/bytecode/generator_test.go) for some compiled examples.**
+#### If you're interested in compiler, check [bytecode specifications](https://github.com/goby-lang/goby/wiki/Bytecode-Instruction-specs) and bytecode package's [tests](https://github.com/goby-lang/goby/blob/master/bytecode/generator_test.go) for some compiled examples.

-**If yor're interested in VM, please contact me directly since a lot things haven't been documented yet.**
+#### If yor're interested in VM's structure, please contact me directly since a lot things haven't been documented yet.

-**If you're a Ruby developer, you can start with adding methods to built in classes like [`Array`](https://github.com/goby-lang/goby/blob/master/vm/array.go) or [`Hash`](https://github.com/goby-lang/goby/blob/master/vm/hash.go).
-And here's a [guideline](https://github.com/goby-lang/goby/wiki/Contibuting-a-Method) for contributing built in methods**
+#### If you're a Ruby developer:
+  - you can start with adding methods to built in classes like [`Array`](https://github.com/goby-lang/goby/blob/master/vm/array.go) or [`Hash`](https://github.com/goby-lang/goby/blob/master/vm/hash.go) using `Golang`.
+And here's a [guideline](https://github.com/goby-lang/goby/wiki/Contibuting-a-Method) for contributing built in methods.
+  - you can also porting Ruby's standard lib using `Goby` (not Go), see [lib directory](https://github.com/goby-lang/goby/tree/master/lib/net).
+You'll feel like you're just writing plain Ruby 😄

-## If you want to propose a feature

-Open an issue with `[feature request]` prefix on title.
+#### If you want to propose a feature, just open an issue with `[feature request]` prefix on title.

+**Note**: Before sending PR, you should perform `make test` on the root directory of the project to perform all tests (`go test` works only against goby.go file and will be incomplete for the test).